 Become an authorized user

 One thing that can help is becoming an authorized user on an account of someone who has a lengthy credit history.
-For both Ben and I, for example, we were authorized users on our respective parents’ Amex cards as teenagers, which helped bolster our credit scores, because they’d had their cards for so long.
+For both Ben and I, for example, we were authorized users on our respective parents’ Platinum Card® from American Express as teenagers, which helped bolster our credit scores, because they’d had their cards for so long.

 So if you are trying to help a family member build credit, consider adding them as an authorized user to one of your older accounts.
 You don’t even need to give them the physical card — as long as you continue to manage your credit responsibly they’ll reap some of the reporting benefits.